Yash-10/cvt-cosmo-inference/scripts/README.md

 (a) `create_density_fields_from_snapshots.py` creates the density fields from 2000 snapshots.
 You need to run it as `python create_density_fields_from_snapshots.py`

-If you are using a lesser no. of simulations than 2000, please change the `NUM_SIMS` variable inside the script accordingly.
+If you use a lesser number of simulations than 2000, please change the `NUM_SIMS` variable in the script accordingly.
 If you are changing `NUM_SIMS`, you must also change the variable `num_sims` in main_train.py (Step 4) and also the `num_sims` argument to `create_data.py` (see Step 3 below).
 In any case, could you please keep the same grid size (`grid=256`) since, for this experiment, we want a sufficiently larger grid size compared to 64^3?
-This script will create a tar zip file as output containing the density fields.
+This script will create a tar zip file containing the density fields as output.

 (b) Untar the tar.gz file using tar -xvzf <tar-zip-file>, for example, which will create a folder named my_outputs in the current directory.